Juan Karlos Labajo

+Juan Karlos Labajo ([hwan ˈkaɾlos lɐˈbaho]; born February 5, 2001) is a Filipino singer, songwriter, musician, and actor.
+Labajo rose to fame at age 13 when he finished third in the first season (2014) of The Voice Kids.
+He is the frontman and primary songwriter of his namesake band Juan Karlos.
+He has since released two studio albums as a solo artist and three studio albums with his band.

+As an actor, he had supporting roles in the ABS-CBN television series Hawak-Kamay (2014), Pangako Sa 'Yo (2015–16), A Love to Last (2017), and Senior High (2023–24).
+He was also a celebrity housemate in the reality show Pinoy Big Brother: Lucky 7 (2016).
+In film, Labajo was nominated for the Gawad Urian Award for Best Supporting Actor for his role in Blue Room (2022).
+He also portrayed Senator Ninoy Aquino in the musical biopic Ako si Ninoy (2023).

-Early life and education
+Early life

-Juan Karlos Labajo was born on February 5, 2001, and raised in Consolacion, Cebu, Philippines by his mother, Maylinda Labajo.
-His father left them when he was still a baby.
+Labajo was born on February 5, 2001, and raised in Consolacion, Cebu by his mother, Maylinda Labajo.
+His German father left them when he was still a baby.
 His mother died when he was twelve years old, on November 17, 2013.
-He now lives with his Uncle Jovanni and Grandmother Linda in Metro Manila.
+He now lives with his uncle Jovanni and grandmother Linda in Metro Manila.

-Before he joined The Voice Kids, Labajo experienced bullying, especially in school.
+Growing up, Labajo experienced bullying, especially in school.
 The bullies, who usually acted in groups, teased and punched him because of his looks.
-Although his Caucasian looks gave the impression that his family was well-off, they were, in fact, in debt and were forced to move often.
-To help out, Labajo collected and sold junk.
-He later revealed that at the time he made the semi-finals of The Voice Kids, his grandmother Erlinda asked for financial support from Cebu Governor Hilario Davide III.
-Although the amount was only P100, he was still grateful for the governor's support.
+Although his Caucasian appearance gave the impression that his family was well-off, they were actually in debt but still able to afford the luxurious life.
+He later revealed that at the time he made the semi-finals of The Voice Kids, his grandmother asked for financial support from Cebu governor Hilario Davide III.
+Although the amount was only ₱100, he was still grateful for the governor's support.